-I conduct workshops running from 2 hours to 2 days about business practices for creative entrepreneurs, often focusing on photographic careers.
-The workshops are based on a 15-week class I originated and taught at Pasadena City College in Southern California, Professional Practices for Photographers.
+I conduct workshops running from 2 hours to 2 days on business practices for creative entrepreneurs, often on photographic careers.
+The workshops are based on a 16-week class I originated and taught at Pasadena City College in Southern California, Professional Practices for Photographers.

 Other workshops cover basic digital workflow and architectural photography.

 I’ve had a decade-long involvement with ASMP (American Society of Media Photographers), currently serving on the national board, which puts me in constant contact with a wide range of photographers – students to pros – keeping me educated about what it takes to survive as a professional.
 I’m also a member of SPE (Society of Photographic Educators), the NPPA (National Press Photographers Association), the AIAP (Association of Independent Architectural Photographers), and PEN America.

 Workshops include the Palm Springs Photo Festival, all-day workshops in Los Angeles, San Diego, Salt Lake City, and Oakland.
 Producers/sponsors include ASMP, MOPLA (Month of Photography Los Angeles), and LACP (The Los Angeles Center of Photography).
 Other appearances include a panel on contracts at Art Center College of Design in Pasadena as part of the Bold Workshops, as a guest lecturer for MFA students at the New York Film Academy, and as a visiting lecturer at San Francisco State University.